Hezbollah: After 1990

-Islamic Jihad Organization (IJO)
+Islamic Jihad Organisation (IJO)

-Whether the Islamic Jihad Organization (IJO) was a nom de guerre used by Hezbollah or a separate organization, is disputed.
-According to certain sources, IJO was identified as merely a "telephone organization", and whose name was "used by those involved to disguise their true identity".
+Whether the Islamic Jihad Organisation (IJO) was a nom de guerre used by Hezbollah or a separate organisation, is disputed.
+According to certain sources, IJO was identified as merely a "telephone organisation", and whose name was "used by those involved to disguise their true identity".
 Hezbollah reportedly also used another name, "Islamic Resistance" (al-Muqawama al-Islamiyya), for attacks against Israel.

-A 2003 American court decision found IJO was the name used by Hezbollah for its attacks in Lebanon, parts of the Middle East and Europe.
-The US, Israel and Canada consider the names "Islamic Jihad Organization", "Organization of the Oppressed on Earth" and the "Revolutionary Justice Organization" to be synonymous with Hezbollah.
+A 2003 US court decision found IJO was the name used by Hezbollah for its attacks in Lebanon, parts of the Middle East, and Europe.
+The US, Israel, and Canada consider the names "Islamic Jihad Organisation", "Organisation of the Oppressed on Earth" and the "Revolutionary Justice Organisation" to be synonymous with Hezbollah.

 Axis of Resistance

 The group receives substantial financial and military backing from Iran, by smuggling and other measures, positioning itself as the leading member of the "Axis of Resistance", an alliance in opposition to Israel and Western influence in the Middle East.
-In mid-September 2024, Israel detonated thousands of communication devices distributed to Hezbollah operatives—including pagers and walkie-talkies—exploded simultaneously across Lebanon.
+In mid-September 2024, Israel detonated thousands of communication devices distributed to Hezbollah operatives, including pagers and walkie-talkies, which exploded simultaneously across Lebanon.
 The attacks exposed deep vulnerabilities in Hezbollah networks.
-Following the outcome of the Israeli invasion of Lebanon (2024–present), the 2024 Syrian opposition offensives, the downfall of the Assad regime and the weakening of the Axis of Resistance, Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control to the Lebanese army.
+Following the outcome of the 2024 Lebanon War, the 2024 Syrian opposition offensives, the downfall of the Assad regime and the weakening of the Axis of Resistance, Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control to the Lebanese army.
 This move aligns with the November 2024 U.S.-brokered ceasefire agreement, which mandates Hezbollah's repositioning north of the Litani River and the deployment of approximately 5,000 Lebanese troops to the south.
 The withdrawal aims to reduce tensions along the Israel-Lebanon border and facilitate the return of displaced civilians.
 While Hezbollah has removed heavy weaponry, some fighters from southern villages remain with light arms.
 The situation remains delicate, with ongoing monitoring by international observers to ensure compliance with the ceasefire terms, although Israel has violated the ceasefire terms in near-daily basis.